What is a French Drain?

 8. Line trench with landscape fabric.

-9. Perforate the pipe with three holes for every foot of pipe.
+9. Perforate the pipe with three holes for every foot of the pipe.

 10. Add gravel on top and along the whole trench.